benmvp/slides/2019/reactathon/react-eco.md

 - First you have to figure out which bundling system you'll use
   * This is space has a lot of players
-- Webpack is the prevailing bundler right now
+- **Webpack** is the prevailing bundler right now
   * But you have to add loaders and other configurations to make it do what you need
+  * It has its own huge ecosystem
-- Rollup works specifically with ES6 modules
+- **Rollup** works specifically with ES6 modules
   * Introduced the concept of "tree-shaking" feature that results in less generated code
   * But instead of bundling the code into one file, it transpiles individual files
   * Good for libraries
-- Parcel is a new tool that boasts blazing fast build times
+- **Parcel** is a new tool that boasts blazing fast build times
   * It also is "zero-config" so it has a lot of functionality out of the box
-- Prepack is another new tool for making JS code run faster
+- **Prepack** is another new tool for making JS code run faster
   * From Facebook
   * Computations that can be done at compile-time instead of run-time get eliminated
   * Still in early DEV stage so not quite ready for production
-- RequireJS is the original, but just isn't well suited at all for modern web development practices
+- **RequireJS** is the original, but just isn't well suited at all for modern web development practices
 - I'd say go with Webpack
   * It's still constantly evolving
   * Webpack has "tree-shaking" too